lago-project/lago/README.rst

     enabled=1
     gpgcheck=0

+If you are install ing the ovirt plugin, you will also need to have `repoman`_ installed or available, you can get it from the ovirt `ci-tools repo`_

 **TODO**: point to the release rpm once it's implemented, and use gpgcheck=1

 Once you have them, install the following packages::